Spring Boot DDD in Practice: Learning Domain Design through an Order System

 👉 based on the current monolithic structure,

-👉 we will proceed with the actual process of refactoring into a DDD structure.
+👉 we will actually proceed with the process of refactoring into a DDD structure.

-The key is to connect the flow of applying it to code
+The key is to connect the flow of applying the concepts to code

 Recommended for